criscrispy/GameStore/README.md

 **Authentication**
  Authentication features implemented using [registration-redux](https://django-registration-redux.readthedocs.io/en/latest/).
- - Register
+ - Register user.
- - Log in
+ - Log in.
- - Logout
+ - Logout.

 Authorization:
 - Every user is a player, can apply to become developer.
 Application handling is done from admin interface.
-See [images](#screenshots) 1-2.
+See [figures](#figures) 1-2.
 - Players can play only bought games.
 - Developers can modify only own games.

 **Basic player functionalities**
  - Payment integration with payment backend (not secure).
- - Play - game/service interaction using [protocol](#game-service-communication-protocol)
+ - Play - game/service interaction using [protocol](#game-service-communication-protocol).
  - Game search by keyword: searchable fields are game title, category and publisher.
  - Game scores, states and sales stored in database.